efr-essakhan/pepfeature/README.md

 Both the interface functions, viz. calc_csv & calc_df always take an argument 'dataframe' and 'aa_column' in all cases.

 The 'dataframe' parameter of both the calc_csv() & calc_df() functions require a pandas Data frame* with at least one column that consists of amino acid sequences; this column's name you must pass as the 'aa_column' parameter into calc_csv() & calc_df() aswell.
+**Note: The Amino Acid sequences to calculate features on can be of varying sizes/lengths.**

 *in the example code shown in the 'Example Use' section of this documentation.
 The line
 ```python